|1,115 page views|

 This was my first trip to texas canyon and I am disappointed with the bolting as many routes had multiple spinners.
 The bolts were 5/16" and need updating.
 I know it's easy to be a critic when not funding the hardware yourself but that's my take.
 There was one gentleman bolting a new route up the south face of the egg and he was doing it properly with 1/2" bolts and good hardware.
 He was also spray painting the bolts to hide them from non climbers which is great as we don't need any more attention from non climbers who may not like our sport.

 The route described here was called Walking On Eggshells.
 It was a loose toprope that we never bolted.
 I do not know who bolted it but the bolts are nearly impossible to clip because they do not follow the line of holds.

 The route called Egg-zillaraton is on the West face of the formation & starts out of the chimney. there are 5 bolts and the rock quality is very good. the FA of the Egg was accomplished by a light line tossed over the summit & a climbing rope pulled back over and anchored from the other side.
 I then jugged the line to gain the virgin summit. way exciting!

 Jan 5, 2012

 The Egg is a splendid, but seldom visited summit.
 There's a bolted anchor on the NE shoulder of The Egg, above "Walking on Eggshells"/ "Exhilaration."
-The anchor consists of two widely spaced bolts, one above the other, and long rusted chains, one with a tiny screw-link and the other with 5/16" screw link.
+The anchor consists of two widely spaced bolts, one above the other, and long rusted chains, one with a tiny screw-link and the other with a carabiner.
 Two open coldshuts are on the west shoulder at the top of Egg-zillaration.
 There as also a set of Fixe rings below the summit on the south face.

 |By Brian Mulvey|